About Us

 How we work

-We work closely with local authorities, schools and teachers.
-We have a Teachers’ Network who consult on our resources.
-All of our Programmes & Delivery Officers are GTCS registered teachers.
+We work in close partnership with local authorities, schools, and teachers.
+We have a national Teachers’ Network, whose members help shape our resources, and all of our Education Officers are GTCS-registered teachers.

-TIE are an affiliate of the EIS, NASUWT and STUC.
+We are proud to be an affiliate of the EIS, NASUWT, and STUC.

 Recognition of our work